ithacaxyz/porto/apps/docs/pages/rpc-server/wallet_prepareCreateAccount.md

 ## Keys

-There exists three different key roles:
+There exist three different key roles:

 - **Admin keys** are capable of adding and modifying other keys, and capable of spending an unlimited amount of tokens and calling any contract and selector.
 - **Normal keys** can only call contracts as defined by the permissions set on it, and spend the amount of tokens afforded to it by permissions.